 Patients will be randomized to one of the 2 treatment groups prior to the time of definitive fixation. the success of the study hinges on an ability to successfully enroll and randomized patients.
 This study is more challenging than most as the two treatment arms will likely be preceived as different to the patients, potentially lowering patient willingness to be randomized.
 To promote higher enrollment rate, the consent protocol will directly involve the patient's treating surgeon. even with these efforts, there will likely be a significant number of patients who refuse randomization but are willing to participate in the study.
 These patients will be enrolled in a prospective cohort study as has been done in other large surgical randomized studies.

-Patients will be asked to participate in 5 follow-up visits at 6,12,26 an 52 weeks after definitive treatment of the injury.
+Patients will be asked to participate in 5 follow-up visits at 6 weeks, 6, 12, 18, and 24 months after definitive treatment of the injury.
 The primary outcome is hospital readmissions for complications.
 Secondary outcomes include infection, functional outcome, and patient reported outcomes.

 Screening-Patients will be screened for eligibility in each center by the local research coordinator in close coordination with the surgeon co-investigators.
 Screening will typically occur with the first day or two after the initial debridement and placement of a temporary external fixation and prior to definitive fixation. all potentially eligible patients will be entered into ReDCap, a study number assigned, adn eligibility criteria confirmed.